 Mark Millon made the argument that “yes the game is growing, but not at a grass roots level”.
 Elite programs, and coaching is available for players who are on their way to the pro level, but “house league” play, for kids who enjoy the game but aren’t good enough, or don’t have interest in pursuing the sport professionally but still enjoy playing, are almost impossible to find.
 Millon went on to say that if the game is to grow for everyone, there needs to be places for these kids to play as well.

-With all the upcoming broadcasts on ESPN and TSN, there will be a swell in interest, will the game be ready to help the kids from the very novice on up?
+With all the broadcasts on ESPN and TSN, there will be a swell in interest.
+Will the game be ready to help the kids from the very novice on upward?

 Rest assured, with the minds that are involved in the game, and Owners like Jamie Dawick, who owns the Toronto Rock, but more importantly owns the Toronto Rock Athletic Centre, the grass roots level are getting a chance to flourish.

 Do we need more places for the youth to play?
 Yes!
 But as more owners see the blue print that works, the more of these facilities will pop up around North America helping in the solution.
 Will it be overnight?
 No, but things are at least moving forward.